MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 ### "The process advisor service principal cannot access the Power BI workspace."

 Set up the process advisor service principal for your Power BI workspace.
-To learn how to set up, go to [Set up your workspace (preview)](process-mining-pbi-workspace.md#set-up-your-workspace).
+To learn how to set up, go to [Set up your workspace](process-mining-pbi-workspace.md#set-up-your-workspace).

 ### "The process advisor service principal cannot access the Power BI workspace.
 After the problem is fixed, try to reanalyze the report."